briansulkow/Optimized-Genetic-Codes/README.md

 2020Plots-This plot, created using GGPLOT2, shows the distributions of errors associated to genetic codes created with paths through 20 amino acids.

 2121Plots- This plot, created using GGPLOT2, shows the distributions of errors associated to genetic codes created with paths through 20 amino acids.

+pcaPlots- This file allows you to graph paths through the amino acids using coordinates (polarity, hydropathy, iso-electricity, volume) with amino acids and PCA coordinates.